ForgottenIce/GMD/Blogs/Game Design Document/README.md

 - Maybe metroidvania (as in, one big explorable level)?
 If that isn't feasible it will be level-based progression instead.

 ## Milestone 1: A Test Level With a Playable Character
 For the first milestone, my aim is to have a playable character with most of the moveset completed.
 The main focus is to experiment and find a control set that feels satistfying.
 There will also be a focus on creating the unlockable movement abilities, as well as other game object that the player can interact with (such as jump pads, dash orbs, etc.).
-A testing area will be built that can
+A testing area will be built to test these things.

 ## Milestone 2 (preliminary): Creating the Game World & Levels
 Here the focus will be around creating the levels (or maybe one big level metroidvania-like?).
 I will have to figure out how you progress in the game.
 The current plan is to make levels/areas that each  focuses on specific movement-based gimmicks that the player unlocks along the way.